-The 2007 Outpatient Department Visit public use data set consists of one event-level data file.
-The file contains characteristics associated with the outpatient event and imputed expenditure data.
+The 2015 Outpatient Department Visits public use data set consists of one event-level data file.
+The file contains characteristics associated with the outpatient (OP) event and imputed expenditure data.

-The 2007 outpatient public use data set contains 11,861 outpatient event records; of these records, 11,545 are associated with persons having a positive person-level weight (PERWT07F).
-This file includes outpatient event records for all household survey respondents who resided in eligible responding households and reported at least one outpatient event.
-Starting in 2004, new questions were added inquiring whether someone in the family had a visit to an independent lab or testing facility for x-rays or other tests.
-An affirmative answer to these questions would lead to the creation of an office-based provider event record or an outpatient department event record.
+The 2015 outpatient public use data set contains 14,178 outpatient event records; of these records, 13,758 are associated with persons having a positive person-level weight (PERWT15F).
+This file includes outpatient event records for all household members who resided in eligible responding households and for whom at least one outpatient event was reported.
+Questions inquired whether someone in the family had a visit to an independent lab or testing facility for x-rays or other tests.
+An affirmative answer to these questions leads to the creation of an office-based provider event record or an outpatient department event record.

-Each record represents one household-reported outpatient event that occurred during calendar year 2007.
-Outpatient visits known to have occurred after December 31, 2007 are not included on this file.
-Some household respondents may have multiple outpatient events and thus will be represented in multiple records on this file.
-Other household respondents may have reported no outpatient events and thus will have no records on this file.
-These data were collected during the 2007 portion of Round 3, and Rounds 4 and 5 for Panel 11, as well as Rounds 1, 2, and the 2007 portion of Round 3 for Panel 12 of the MEPS HC.
+Each record represents one household-reported outpatient event that occurred during calendar year 2015.
+Outpatient visits known to have occurred after December 31, 2015 are not included on this file.
+Some household members may have multiple outpatient events and thus will be represented in multiple records on this file.
+Other household members may have had no outpatient events reported and thus will have no records on this file.
+These data were collected during the 2015 portion of Round 3, and Rounds 4 and 5 for Panel 19, as well as Rounds 1, 2, and the 2015 portion of Round 3 for Panel 20 of the MEPS HC.
 The persons represented on this file had to meet either (a) or (b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2007 eligibility (i.e., persons with a positive 2007 full-year person-level weight (PERWT07F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT07F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2015 eligibility (i.e., persons with a positive 2015 full-year person-level weight (PERWT15F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT15F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive fullyear family-level weight (FAMWT07F >0).
-Note that FAMIDYR and FAMWT07F are variables on the 2007 Population Characteristics file.
+That is, the person must have a positive fullyear family-level weight (FAMWT15F>0).
+Note that FAMIDYR and FAMWT15F are variables on the 2015 Full Year Consolidated Data File.

-Persons with no outpatient visit events for 2007 are not included on this event-level OP file but are represented on the person-level 2007 Full Year Population Characteristics file.
+Persons with no outpatient visit events for 2015 are not included on this event-level OP file but are represented on the person-level 2015 Full Year Population Characteristics file.

-Each outpatient visit record includes the following information: date of the visit; whether or not the survey respondent saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year person-level weight; variance strata; and variance PSU.
+Each outpatient visit record includes the following information: date of the visit; whether or not the household member saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year person-level weight; variance strata; and variance PSU.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2007 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
-Outpatient visit events on this file can also be linked to the MEPS 2007 Medical Conditions File and to the MEPS 2007 Prescribed Medicines File.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2015 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
+Outpatient visit events on this file can also be linked to the MEPS 2015 Medical Conditions File and to the MEPS 2015 Prescribed Medicines File.
 Please see Section 5.0 for details on how to merge MEPS data files.